 3 Best Practices to Prevent Cybersecurity Threats

-- Ensure that the requirements are consistent in format, style, and are grouped together in a logical order to help ensure that your developers are easily able to understand the expectations and goals of the project.
+- Ensure that the requirements are consistent in format and style.
+Group them together in a logical order.
+This ensures that your developers understand the expectations and goals of the project.

-- Confirm that each requirement is verifiable through testing, inspection, analysis, or demonstration to help ensure that it has been successfully completed.
+- Confirm that each requirement is verifiable through testing, inspection, analysis, or demonstration.

-- Document the progress of each requirement to keep track of when it has been tested, what coding errors were identified, and what steps were taken to address those vulnerabilities.
+- Document the progress of each requirement.
+When was the requirement tested?
+What coding errors were identified?
+And what steps were taken to address those vulnerabilities?

-- Perform regular manual and peer code reviews to identify any coding errors, inconsistencies, or vulnerabilities.
+- Perform manual and peer code reviews regularly.
+This helps you identify any coding errors, inconsistencies, or vulnerabilities.

 - Use secure multicore designs to better prevent unexpected interactions between threads and processes.

-An easy way to implement and enforce this best practice is through the use of a tool like Helix ALM that that can perform issues management with end-to-end traceability.
-In addition, it can easily integrate with Klocwork to provide you with a scalable DevOps solution.
+An easy way to implement and enforce this best practice is through the use of a tool like Helix ALM.
+Helix ALM can manage requirements, tests, and issues with end-to-end traceability.
+Plus, Helix ALM easily integrates with Klocwork.

 - The quality of your code is consistent throughout the project — regardless of who has written it.

-- Coding errors can be easily addressed early in the development cycle.
+- Coding errors are addressed early in the development cycle.

 - Code reviews and other maintenance operations are easy and efficient.

-- SAST tools — like Klocwork – can be run easily and automatically making them relatively low cost.
+- SAST tools — like Klocwork – add automation and help you find threats at a relatively low cost.

 - Conduct both manual and automated regular code reviews.

-- Perform fuzz tests to detect potential coding vulnerabilities, and make revisions to appropriately address them.
+- Perform fuzz tests to detect potential software vulnerabilities.
+Make revisions to appropriately address them.

 - Conduct a penetration test to evaluate how the software would handle a cyberattack.
 Based upon the results, fix any vulnerabilities.

-- Track and manage defects to ensure the code is clean and safeguarded from vulnerabilities.
-This can be easily done with a tool like Helix ALM.
+- Track and manage defects.
+Ensure the code is clean and safeguarded from vulnerabilities.
+You can do this with a tool like Helix ALM.

-1. Automated vulnerability detection, which examines your code continually throughout the development process.
-What’s more, SAST tools are able to provide an in-depth analysis to better identify security vulnerabilities in your source code.
+Examine your code continually throughout the development process with Klocwork.
+What’s more, SAST tools provide in-depth analysis.
+This helps you better identify security vulnerabilities in your source code.

-2 Generally, SAST tools test all of the code, including the error handling routines or rarely executed parts, where vulnerabilities are often found.
-Providing a nice balance to more typical functional-based dynamic testing techniques.
+Generally, SAST tools test all of your code.
+This includes error handling routines or rarely executed parts.
+SAST provides a nice balance to more typical functional-based dynamic testing techniques.

-Why Klocwork Is the Ideal SAST Tool to Prevent Cybersecurity Threats
+Why Klocwork Is the Best Tool to Prevent Cybersecurity Threats

-- Enforcing industry and coding standards, including CWE and CERT, DISA STIG, and OWASP.
+- Enforces industry and coding standards, including CWE, CERT, DISA STIG, and OWASP.